Steps for musical success and worldwide domination, according to Prince.

 “Dig if you will the picture.
 Of you and I engaged in a kiss.”

-Side 2 kicks off with my favorite Prince song of all time, “When Doves Cry”.
+Side 2 kicks off with my favorite Prince song of all time, “When Doves Cry.”
 No bass?
 An odd, inscrutable chorus?
 No problem!
-“When Doves Cry” was the biggest hit of 1984 and was Prince’s very first #1 song in spite of the non-traditional pop music songwriting used throughout.
-Then you have the music video, where Prince crawled out of a bathtub nude before showing a multitude of clips from the forthcoming movie then ending with footage of the band playing, singing and dancing in unison with mirroring effects.
-There was absolutely nothing about the music, the lyrics or the video for “When Doves Cry” that was “ho-hum”.
-Even in 2018, the song does not sound dated in the slightest.
+“When Doves Cry” was the biggest hit of 1984 and was Prince’s very first #1 song despite the non-traditional pop music songwriting used throughout.
+Then you have the music video, where Prince crawled out of a bathtub nude before showing a multitude of clips from the forthcoming movie, then ending with footage of the band playing, singing, and dancing in unison with mirroring effects.
+There was absolutely nothing about the music, the lyrics, or the video for “When Doves Cry” that was “ho-hum.”
+Even in modern times, the song does not sound dated in the slightest.

 “Like what the fuck do they know?
 All their taste is in their mouth.
 Really, what the fuck do they know?”

-Prince’s most famous song was never actually a #1 hit (damn you Wham!), but in hindsight, no one cares.
+Prince’s most famous song was never actually a #1 hit (damn you, Wham!), but in hindsight, no one cares.
 “Purple Rain” is THE signature song off his signature album.
-This is a time capsule track from the 80s if there ever was one.
-“Purple Rain’s” long coda always felt like a dream to me as a child due to it’s floating piano, strings, keys and Prince’s cooing us to sleep.
-The cheering crowd that can be heard during this portion of the song is a great touch but the opening guitar chords are what make “Purple Rain” so great and memorable.
+This song is a time capsule track from the 80s if there ever was one.
+“Purple Rain’s” extended coda always felt like a dream to me as a child due to its floating piano, strings, keys, and Prince’s cooing us to sleep.
+The cheering crowd heard during this portion of the song is a great touch, but the opening guitar chords make “Purple Rain” so great and memorable.